scottzach1/Project-Beans/project_requirement/project-requirement.md

 - The rocket must be ignited through an electric ignition system with electric motor igniters with a removable safety interlock.
 - The rocket cannot contain more than 125g of propellant.
 - The rocket must not weight more than 1500g at liftoff.
-- The rocket cannot produce more than 320N-secs of total impulse.
+- The rocket cannot produce more than 320 N-secs of total impulse.
 - The rocket must have a recovery system in the form of a streamer or a parachute so it can land safely.
 - Recovery wadding used must be fire-resistant or fire-proof.
 - The rocket must not contain any payload that is intentionally flammable or to cause harm.

 In addition to these regulations, the client has specifically stated the following hardware design constraint:
-- The airframe's diameter must not exceed 29mm (preferably, the airframe is less than 29mm for usability and cost-efficiency purposes)
+- The airframe's diameter must not exceed 29 mm (preferably, the airframe is less than 29 mm for usability and cost-efficiency purposes)

 _**TODO:**_ Identify any hardware design constraints imposed by the equipment and electronics we have agreed to use for our rocket.
 Place them in h5 subheadings here.